ymo1997/Final-Project/README.md

 cd /app
 python api.py
 ```
-Open http://localhost:5000/apidocs/#/ in the browser, you can see the explanations and JSON models.
+Open http://localhost:5000/apidocs/#/ in the browser, you can see the explanations and JSON models for each API.
+Also you can input your own JSON to test.